EmotionCognitionLab/ET-remove-artifacts/README.md

+# ET Remove Artifacts

+This tool is designed to help preprocess pupil signal from any eye-tracker (ET).
+This tool includes an automatic blink removal algorithm and a manual plot editor.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 ***Table of Contents***